Trade/other name(s): Xeloda

 This drug may lower your red blood cell count.
 If this occurs, it is usually a few months after starting treatment.
 A low red blood cell count (known as anemia) can cause shortness of breath, or make you to feel weak or tired all the time.
 Your doctor may give you medicines to help prevent or treat this condition, or you may need to get blood transfusions.

 This drug can cause a condition known as hand-foot syndrome, in which a person may experience pain, numbness, tingling, reddening, or swelling in the hands or feet.
-Peeling, blistering, or sores on the skin in these areas are also possible.
+If severe, the skin may blister and peel, and open sores may develop in these areas.
 Let your doctor know right away if you notice any of these symptoms.

 Men and women should avoid conceiving a child during and for a few months after treatment.
 Talk with your doctor about birth control.